Performance Estimation for Smooth and Strongly Convex Sets: Abstract

 \section{Abstract}

 We extend recent computer-assisted design and analysis techniques for first-order optimization over structured functions---known as performance estimation---to apply to structured sets.
-We prove ``interpolation theorems'' for smooth and strongly convex sets with Slater points and bounded diameter, showing a wide range of extremal questions amount to structured mathematical programs.
+We prove ``interpolation theorems'' for smooth and strongly convex sets with interior point conditions and bounded diameter, showing a wide range of extremal questions amount to structured mathematical programs.
 Prior function interpolation theorems are recovered as a limit of our set interpolation theory.
-Our theory provides finite-dimensional formulations of performance estimation problems for algorithms utilizing separating hyperplane oracles, linear optimization oracles, and/or projection oracles of smooth/strongly convex sets.
-As direct applications of this computer-assisted machinery, we identify the minimax optimal separating hyperplane method and several areas for improvement in the theory of Frank-Wolfe, Alternating Projections, and non-Lipschitz Smooth Optimization.
-While particular applications and methods are not our primary focus, several simple theorems and numerically supported conjectures are provided.
+Our theory provides finite-dimensional formulations of performance estimation problems for algorithms utilizing separating hyperplane oracles and linear optimization oracles of smooth/strongly convex sets.
+As applications of this computer-assisted machinery, we identify a minimax optimal separating hyperplane method and areas for improvement in the theory of Frank-Wolfe and non-Lipschitz Smooth Optimization.